jpluscplusm/blog.jpluscplusm.com/_posts/2019-02-24-using-modern-ops-tooling-to-manage-dns-part-1.md

   things slightly oddly, but has some good ideas which I might end up stealing!

-Over the next couple of weeks I'm going to take a look at the practicalities of using each of these.
+Over the next couple of weeks I'm going to take a look at the practicalities of using each of these, along with any other relevant tools that pop up.

 Stay tuned for some more posts in this area ...